 “Let’s Talk” Counseling Services (optional)

-Adopted from Cornell University’s Counseling Center, this innovative program involves the creation of various drop-in offices on campus to assist students who might be reluctant to seek psychological services through traditional means by offering more informal contact that may serve as a prelude to seeking services at SCS.
-This program is run by SCS and is available to trainees on a rotating basis at the discretion of the staff member who runs the program.
+Adopted from Cornell University’s Counseling Center, this innovative program involves the creation of various drop-in offices on campus to assist students who might be reluctant to seek psychological services through traditional means by offering more informal contact that may serve as a prelude to seeking services at UChicago Student Wellness.
+This program is run by UChicago Student Wellness and is available to trainees on a rotating basis at the discretion of the staff member who runs the program.

 Individual Supervision (1–2 hours per week)